It can be intimidating if you’re starting road cycling.

-But today, cycling sunglasses has extended beyond just safety and protection.
+But today, cycling sunglasses have extended beyond just safety and protection.
 It has become a cycling fashion statement as well.

-The most important part of a sunglasses is actually the type of lens.
+The most important part of sunglasses is actually the type of lens.

 Generally, they can be grouped into three.

 - Regular.
-These are lens that only allow between 10% to 30% of the visible light to pass through.
+These are lenses that only allow between 10% to 30% of the visible light to pass through.
 They’re suitable to be worn during sunny days.

 - Photochromic.
 The lenses’ tint changes according to the level of UV light.
 When the surroundings get dark, the lens allows more light to pass through and vice versa when it’s bright.
 They are the most versatile lenses to be used as they can be worn in a variety of lighting conditions.

 - Clear.
 As the name implies, clear lenses don’t have any tints.
 They’re suitable to be used when riding in low light conditions in the early morning/late evening and during cloudy days.
 The Oakley Prizm Low Light Lens is one of the best around these days.

 Geek Tip : Always wear sunglasses to protect your eyes regardless whether it’s sunny or not.

 Cycling helmets can sometimes be a contentious topic in certain countries.